NicolasKheirallah/NextJs-M365-Blog/data/blog/Free-Storage-In-SharePoint-Online-Using-Intelligent-Versioning.md

 ## Freeing Storage in SharePoint Online Using Intelligent Versioning and PowerShell Automation

+This is becoming more and more of an issue and is something I've gotten question about alot!
 As organizations increasingly adopt SharePoint Online for collaboration and document management, managing storage efficiently becomes a critical challenge.
 One significant contributor to storage consumption is SharePoint's **versioning feature**, which creates multiple versions of documents, leading to storage bloat over time.

-In this post, we’ll discuss how to **intelligently manage file versioning** in SharePoint Online and automate the cleanup of old versions using **PowerShell**.
+So In this post, we’ll discuss how to **intelligently manage file versioning** in SharePoint Online and automate the cleanup of old versions using **PowerShell**.
 By the end, you’ll have a clear strategy for maintaining healthy storage and managing SharePoint's powerful versioning features effectively.

 ---